 Human trafficking is the only industry in which the supply and demand are the same thing: human beings.
 People demanding the sale of people

 High demand drives the high volume of supply.
 Increasing demand from consumers for cheap goods incentivizes corporations to demand cheap labor, often forcing those at the bottom of the supply chain to exploit workers.
 Secondly, increased demand for commercial sex — especially with young girls and boys — incentivizes commercial sex venues including strip clubs, pornography and prostitution to recruit and exploit children.

 Lastly, systemic inequalities and disparities make certain groups much more vulnerable to exploitation.
 Mass displacement, conflict, extreme poverty, lack of access to education and job opportunities, violence and harmful social norms like child marriage are all factors that push individuals into situations of trafficking.
 Families living in extreme poverty or families in desperate circumstances are more likely to accept risky job offers.
 When girls aren’t allowed to learn, parents are more likely to sell their daughters to men for marriage.

 Ultimately, harmful social norms and systemic inequity fuel trafficking because traffickers target vulnerability.
 Traffickers look for people living in poverty, those who are desperate, those without legitimate job options, those without educational opportunities and the ones looking for a way to escape violence.

 If we never address these basic human rights violations, we will never see the day when trafficking no longer exists

 Want to take action?
 You can address the three factors that fuel trafficking by taking the following steps:

-3. Support UNICEF’s development work to lessen vulnerabilities for children around the world.
+- Support UNICEF’s humanitarian work for vulnerable children around the world.